virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### European Data Protection

-In Europe, privacy protection is much more stringent than in the United States[1].
-Unlike the United States, European countries do not allow businesses to use personally identifiable information without consumers' prior consent[1].
+In Europe, privacy protection is much more stringent than in the United States.
+Unlike the United States, European countries do not allow businesses to use personally identifiable information without consumers' prior consent.

 **Key Concepts:**

-**Informed Consent** - Consent given with knowledge of all the facts needed to make a rational decision[1].
+**Informed Consent** - Consent given with knowledge of all the facts needed to make a rational decision.

 **EU General Data Protection Regulation (GDPR)** - Provides comprehensive privacy protections including:
 - Right to access personal data